Edrusb/HPCM-VM/README.md

 - power management (the ability to boot or reboot a compute node from HPCM) thanks to virtual BMCs

 The HPCM features that will not be available in a VM environment are:
-- network switch management
+- network switch managment
 - remote console port access
-- Slingshot HSN will not be available (well, I have not checked whether a software emulation was exiting, but I doubt it would, correct me if I'm wrong!!!)
+- Slingshot HSN managment (well, I have not checked whether a software emulation was exiting, but I doubt it would, correct me if I'm wrong!!!)

 ## Table of Content